circleguard/circlecore/README.md

 https://discord.gg/wanBtNY

-# osu!anticheat
+# Circleguard

 This project ultimately aims to create a comprehensive, player-run anticheat.
 A by no means complete list of cheats includes replay stealing, relax, replay editing, and timewarp.

 As of the v1.0 release, we only attempt to detect the first item in that list - replay stealing.

-**Disclaimer: Neither the osu!ac organization nor any of the osu!anticheat devs are associated with osu! or the official osu! staff in any way.**
+**Disclaimer: Neither the osu!ac organization nor any of the circleguard devs are associated with osu! or the official osu! staff in any way.**

 ## Getting Started